gmacario/gmacario.github.io/_posts/2022-02-14-arneis-dev-cw06.md

 TODO:Photo
 -->

-We are eager to spend our nights in putting the pieces together and see wether [Alessandro design of the ARNEIS conveyor](https://github.com/B-AROL-O/ARNEIS/tree/main/mocs/studies) works as expected!
+We are eager to spend our nights in putting the pieces together and see whether [Alessandro design of the ARNEIS conveyor](https://github.com/B-AROL-O/ARNEIS/tree/main/mocs/studies) works as expected!

 [![ARNEIS project by B-AROL-O team - WIP](https://img.youtube.com/vi/7qxbT31U5dE/0.jpg)](https://www.youtube.com/watch?v=7qxbT31U5dE "ARNEIS project by B-AROL-O team - WIP")